-Now this file is converted to binary codes by the browser and send to the wires if we are connected through Ethernet and if we are using WiFi, it first converts to radio signal which is decoded by router and in the low level.
-It is converted to binary and sent to servers.
+Now this file is converted to binary code by the browser and it is sent down the wires if we are connected through Ethernet and if we are using WiFi, first it converts it to radio signal which is decoded by router in a very low level.
+It is converted to binary and then sent to the servers.

-This information or simply binary codes goto the destination and respond is received by the sender only because of IP address.
+This information or ‘binary codes’ go to the destination and respond if it is received by the sender only because of the IP address.

-One router send the information to another and this keep on going until the binary codes reaches the destination.
+One router will send the information to another and this keeps on going until the binary codes reach the destination.

-Now the server receives the binary code and decode it and send the response in following manner:
+Now the server receives the binary code and decodes it and sends the response in the following manner:

 - HTTP/1.1 200 ok (where 200 ok is the status)